fabiokerstens/FDIR_PQ9/README.md

   <img src="figures/debug_packet.PNG">
 </p>

-The message contains the housekeeping information of the particular subsystems of DELFI-PQ.
+The message contains the housekeeping information of the particular subsystems of Delfi-PQ.
 The output in the DEBUG mode is mainly constant, but also consists of some variable bytes (bytes which change over time).
 The decimal values for the constant bytes when invoking a DEBUG housekeeping request are shown in the figure above.
 The packets returnd by invoking an ADB housekeeping request when conncted to the FLATSAT are larger, but still contain variable bytes for the counter and fixed bytes representing testing 2 (0xcafe) and testing 4 (0xdeadbeef).
 The counter will be used to identify missing packages, while testing 2 and testing 4 will be used to check the data produced by housekeeping is not corrupt